The Bullet cluster at its best: weighing stars, gas and dark matter: Multiple-image identification

 \end{itemize}

-The three remaining multiply imaged systems from \cite{Bradac:2009} F and K in the main cluster and H in the sub-cluster, were included in our set of constraints without changes.
+The three remaining multiply-imaged systems from \cite{Bradac:2009} F and K in the main cluster and H in the sub-cluster, were included in our set of constraints without changes.

-Finally, we have identified 6 new multiple imaged systems, (5-9) in the main cluster thanks to the new deep WFC3 and ACS images and one new system s5 in the sub-cluster.
-We have also identified system s6 in the sub-cluster, however due to large uncertainties in the colour of this system we do not use it as a part of our model constraints but present it only as a possible multiple imaged candidate.
+Finally, thanks to the new deep WFC3 and ACS images, we have identified 6 new secure multiply-imaged systems, five new systems (1-5) in the main cluster and one new system (6) in the sub-cluster.
+We have also identified system 7 in the sub-cluster, however due to large uncertainties in the color of this system, we do not use it as a part of our model constraints, instead we present it only as a possible multiply-imaged candidate.

-In Figure 4 and 5 we show postage stamps of all multiple images (except for system 4 that is not visible in HST/ACS and barely detected in HST/WFC3), their exact locations and redshifts are given in Table 2.
+In Figure~\ref{MainClumpMulti}, \ref{SubClumpMulti} and \ref{DMulti} we show postage stamps of all multiple images (except for system K that is not visible in HST/ACS and barely detected in HST/WFC3, see \citet{Bradac:2009} for a Spitzer postage stamps), their exact locations, photometry, magnitudes, colors, magnifications and redshifts are given in Table~\ref{mainsystem}.

-In total, we use 14 strongly lensed systems in this analysis (9 systems in the main cluster region and 5 systems in the sub-cluster region), three of those systems have measured spectroscopic redshifts.
-System 1 is the bright giant arc with previously measured redshift at z=3.24 by \cite{Mehlert:2001}, we interpret it as a triple image in its center with the extremities of the arcs being taken as single images (See Figure 4).
-We have also two systems with newly measured spectroscopic redshift, system 4 which is an IRAC bright submm source, dusty galaxy \citep[barely detected in the HST/WFC3 images, ][]{Gonzalez:2010}, with well measured redshift z=2.79, and system s1 at z=2.99 measured with FORS/VLT (see Section 2.3).
+In total, we use 14 strongly lensed systems (9 systems in the main cluster region and 5 systems in the sub-cluster region), three of those systems (A, K and H) have measured spectroscopic redshifts.
+System A is the bright giant arc with previously measured spectroscopic redshift at z=3.24 by \cite{Mehlert:2001}, (see Figure~\ref{MainClumpMulti}), system K is an IRAC bright submm source, dusty galaxy, with well measured redshift z=2.79 by \citet{Gonzalez:2010}, and system H at redshift z=2.99 was measured in this paper with FORS/VLT (see Section 2.3).